Loading...

 5. Await ministerial decision (average 6-12 months).

-6. If approved: take the Oath of Allegiance in Ghana before final certificate is issued.
+6. If approved: take the Oath of Allegiance in Ghana before the final certificate is issued.

 Common Pitfalls

-• ❌ Tax non-compliance — naturalization often delayed if taxes are not up to date.
+• Tax non-compliance — naturalization is routinely delayed when taxes are not current.

-• ❌ Language/integration issues — inability to communicate in a Ghanaian language can cause delays.
+• Language/integration issues — inability to communicate in an indigenous Ghanaian language can cause delays or rejection.

 How much does it cost?